The starting point of all things party is the elected PCP. You must be elected, not appointed. Appointed PCPs do not vote in key party elections.

 If this process makes you feel uncomfortable, file with the county clerk and then notify the county party immediately.
 That way the party may have time to make adjustments.
 Failing to do this has resulted in the past that some people were not elected.

-For more detailed information please refer to the Marion County PCP Manual.
+For more detailed information please refer to the PCP Job Description.